Hong Kong woman jailed for 10 years for laundering $877 mln

+* Deran Dabideen has been appointed as chief financial officer with effect from 1 June 2017 Source text for Eikon: Further company coverage: (Bengaluru Newsroom)

-HONG KONG A Hong Kong public housing tenant was jailed for 10 years on Tuesday for laundering more than HK$6.8 billion through nine banks, just two months after a Chinese man was imprisoned in the Asian financial centre's biggest such case.
+HONG KONG, March 12 A Hong Kong public housing tenant was jailed for 10 years on Tuesday for laundering more than HK$6.8 billion ($877 million) through nine banks, just two months after a Chinese man was imprisoned in the Asian financial centre's biggest such case.

 Lam Mei-ling, 61, laundered the money between 2002 and 2005 with about 39,500 bank transfers, the Court of First Instance heard.